New round of EU-Myanmar sanctions garners praise | DW | 22.02.2022

 The most notable of the new sanctions includes measures against the state-run oil and gas company.
 The enterprise is considered to be one of the junta's largest sources of profit.

-The sanctions include Aung Naing Oo, the junta-appointed Minister of Investment and Foreign Economic Relations, and several other ministers
+Aung Naing Oo, the junta-appointed Minister of Investment and Foreign Economic Relations, has been added to the sanctions list

-The European Union imposed its fourth round of sanctions on Myanmar's military junta on Monday afternoon, months after the US and Britain strengthened their punitive measures against the country's armed forces that overthrew a democratically-elected government more than a year ago.
+The European Union imposed its fourth round of sanctions on Myanmar's military junta on Monday afternoon, months after the US and Britain strengthened their punitive measures against the country's armed forces, which overthrew a democratically-elected government more than a year ago.

 An additional 22 officials and four military-aligned companies were added to the EU's sanctions list in response to the "continuing grave situation and intensifying human rights violations" in Myanmar, the European Council said in a statement.